astronuts-app/astronuts-reporter/README.md

 In this example, the `astronuts-generate` script runs the tests using Jest, and then generates a test report using Astronuts Reporter.
 Now, whenever your workflows runs the command `npm test`, Astronuts Reporter will automatically generate a test report.
-Note : For now we only support test written with jest library to generate reports.
+Note : For now we only support test written with jest library to generate test report data.
 ### Please note that this library is to be used in conjunction with the Astronuts code quality action.
 You can download the app from the [Github](https://github.com/marketplace/actions/astronuts-code-quality-action).